German occupation of north-east France during World War I: Malnutrition

-CANF included 7 districts, in Lille, Valenciennes, Saint-Quentin, Marle, Tergnier, Fourmies and Longwy.
+CANF included seven districts, in Lille, Valenciennes, Saint-Quentin, Marle, Tergnier, Fourmies and Longwy.
 Each commune had a local committee, warehouses and distribution offices.
 Lille had 60 offices, most of which were set up in schools, with the whole being managed by 800 civil servants.
 The municipalities paid for the supplies and passed on part of it to the inhabitants.
-The foodstuffs were transported from Belgium to depots mostly by river, rail transport being reserved for the German army.
-The aid of the CRB alleviated the shortage: its share in the supply is preponderant in 1916, 1917 and 1918.
-The prefects, the returnees, the general opinion, consider that "without American aid the population would have starved to death."
+The foodstuffs were transported from Belgium to depots mostly by river, due to rail transport being reserved for the German army.
+The aid of the CRB alleviated the shortage: its share in the supply is dominant in 1916, 1917 and 1918.
+The perception among prefects, the returnees, and in the general public was that "without American aid the population would have starved to death."

 The food situation fluctuated; it deteriorated from October 1914 to April 1915; improved from the arrival of aid from the CRB in the spring of 1915; then deteriorated again from 1916.
-In Lille, the per capita daily rations fell to 1300 calories in 1917, then rose to 1400 in 1918 (l intake in normal periods is on average of the order of 2800, a state of undernourishment below 2000).
-This insufficient amount of food was, moreover, unbalanced with severe deficiencies, in particular in vitamins.
+In Lille, the per capita daily rations fell to 1300 calories in 1917, then rose to 1400 in 1918 (intake in normal periods is on average of the order of 2800, a state of undernourishment is reached at below 2000).
+This insufficient amount of food was, moreover, unbalanced with severe deficiencies, particularly in vitamins.

-The occupation of the city of Sedan was chronicled by Yves Congar.
-He wrote that he was only a child at the time, a testimony taken on the spot of difficult living conditions.
-In these notebooks he describes the high inflation of food prices as well as the shortages affecting the territories occupied by the German army.
+The occupation of the city of Sedan and the difficult living situation were chronicled by Yves Congar who was only a child at the time.
+In his notebooks he describes the high inflation of food prices as well as the shortages affecting the territories occupied by the German army.
 Congar wrote on November 4, 1914, that "we don't have half a gram of bread left to eat."

 Trade and catering remained free, but the prohibitive prices of the foodstuffs available made them accessible only to a privileged minority.
 The development of allotment gardens helped to alleviate the shortage somewhat.
-Complements are provided by "go-getters" or "supply men", smugglers who got their supplies in Belgium; this was a very risky activity, which explains the high prices they charged.
-At first, some German soldiers and officers helped civilians, which was officially prohibited; but even this source of supply dried up from 1917, when the army itself began suffering from a shortage.
+Complements were also provided by "go-getters" or "supply men", smugglers who got their supplies in Belgium; this was a very risky activity, which explains the high prices they charged.
+At first, some German soldiers and officers helped civilians, which was officially prohibited; but even this source of supply dried up from 1917 on, when the army itself began suffering from a shortage.

 Although subjected to the levies of the enemy, the farmers, who managed to hide part of their production, suffered less from famine.
 Minors were also relatively privileged in the supply chain.
-The situation, very difficult in the towns, was particularly dramatic in Lille, which suffered through the occupation more severely than the whole of the region.
+The situation, very difficult in the towns, was particularly dramatic in Lille, which suffered throughout the occupation more severely than the region as a whole.